johnkerl/miller/docs/src/sorting.md

 ## The sort function by example

 * It returns a sorted copy of an input array or map.
-* Without second argument, uses the natural ordering.
+* Without second argument, uses Miller's default ordering which is numbers numerically, then strings lexically.
-* With second which is string, takes sorting flags from it: `"f"` for lexical or `"c"` for case-folded lexical, and/or `"r"` for reverse/descending.
+* With second which is string, takes sorting flags from it: `"f"` for lexical or `"c"` for case-folded lexical, or `"t"` for natural sort order.
+An additional `"r"` in this string is for reverse/descending.

 <pre class="pre-highlight-in-pair">
 <b>mlr -n put '</b>
 <b>  end {</b>
-<b>    # Sort array with natural ordering</b>
+<b>    # Sort array with default ordering</b>
 <b>    print sort([5,2,3,1,4]);</b>
 <b>  }</b>
 <b>'</b>